$\mu$PLAN: Summarizing using a Content Plan as Cross-Lingual Bridge: Plans as a Cross-Lingual Bridge

 \subsection{Content Plans}

-We formulate the content plan as an ordered sequence of canonical entities extracted from the target summary.
-Figure~\ref{fig:plans_with_pivots} illustrates the content plan annotation process.
-We annotate each summary with a content plan by extracting the salient entities from the summary.
-In our case, we consider salient all the entities that are important to mention when summarizing.
-We then link each entity to its entry in a multilingual knowledge base.
+Similarly to \citet{narayan-etal-2021-planning}, we formulate the content plan as an ordered sequence of entities.
+Figure~\ref{fig:plans_with_pivots} illustrates our annotation process.
+We annotate each example with its corresponding content plan by extracting salient entities, i.e.,~entities that are important to mention when summarizing.

-We use the inter-language information from the knowledge base to standardize the content plans across languages.
-We construct the content plan using the canonical designation of each entity in both the source and target language, removing morphology and selecting the most common designation out of multiple aliases.
+We extend this paradigm by linking each entity to its entry in a multilingual knowledge base.
+This way we obtain a canonical designation of each entity, removing morphology and selecting the most common designation out of multiple aliases.
 The knowledge base also provides disambiguation when it is needed.
-This annotation strategy avoids errors induced by translation.
-We use entities names in the content plans, instead of indices, in order to leverage the natural language knowledge that the language model inherently learned during pretraining.
-Examples of the multilingual mappings in our annotated content plans include:
+We use entity names in the content plans, instead of knowledge base indices, in order to leverage the natural language capabilities of pretrained language models.